saegl5/check_student_loans_other_resources/README.md

 # ![Alt](./app_icon_and_logo.png "Check Student Loans"): Other Resources

 This project consists of other resources.
-These resources supplement the course material or native app.<p>
+These resources supplement the [course material](https://gitlab.com/saegl5/check-student-loans-course-material "Click here to access the course material repository."), [native app](https://gitlab.com/saegl5/check-student-loans-for-ios "Click here to access the native app's repository.") or each other.<p>

 Alternative downloads:<br>
 [Version 1.x for Feasibility Test](./Archives/feasibility_test.zip "Click here to access the download link.")<br>